-Dementia doesn’t refer to a single condition, but describes the loss of cognitive function that results in memory impairment, behavioural problems, and so on.
+Dementia doesn’t refer to a single condition but describes the loss of cognitive function that results in memory impairment, behavioral problems, and so on.
 It is perhaps one of the most feared risks of aging, as it is most common in the aged population.
-This however, does not mean that dementia cannot begin earlier in life or that it is inevitable with old age.
-Dementia is most commonly associated with Alzheimer’s disease, as well as conditions like Lewy body dementia,vascular dementia, and frontotemporal disorders.
+This, however, does not mean that dementia cannot begin earlier in life or that it is inevitable with old age.
+Dementia is most commonly associated with Alzheimer’s disease, as well as conditions like Lewy body dementia, vascular dementia, and frontotemporal disorders.
 It can also develop as a symptom of Parkinson’s disease in the more advanced stages.
 While some risk factors are beyond our control, there are steps that you can take to lower the risk of dementia.
 Your diet has a significant role to play, with balanced diets that primarily include fresh whole foods being beneficial, while those that are high in processed foods tend to increase your dementia risk.
-In addition to your general diet however, there are certain foods, herbs, and spices that are particularly helpful.
+In addition to your general diet, however, there are certain foods, herbs, and spices that are particularly helpful.

 Dementia signs and symptoms

 With their delightful flavor and natural sweetness, berries are among the most popular of all fruits.
 They’re also among the healthiest, not just because of their high nutritional density, but also because of their rich antioxidant content.
 Berries are thought to have some of the highest levels of antioxidants, notably the flavonoid anthocyanin.
 This is believed to be the main source of the fruit’s health benefits.
 As oxidative stress is a major contributor to the aging process (including that of the brain), berries can offer some protection.
 Several studies have shown that regular intake of berries like blueberries and strawberries can slow cognitive decline and improve brain function.